-For further information or to address any queries, please contact the Conference organizing team at https://www.apru-scl-2020.org/contact/.
+For further information, please contact the Conference organizing team at https://www.apru-scl-2020.org/contact/.

 Organized by the Future Cities Research Hub of the School of Architecture and Planning, APRU SCL brings together experts from around the region to exchange ideas and engage in activities during annual conferences focused on sustainable city-landscape interactions.

 The APRU SCL conference is an exciting opportunity for academics, practitioners, and public officials from different disciplines to collaborate on research and advocacy projects that foster long-term sustainability and resilient city-landscape relationships.
-This four-day conference is structured around working groups that bracket a range of social, economic and environmental issues.
+This conference is structured around working groups that bracket a range of social, economic, and environmental issues.

 A Ph.D.
-Symposium will be organized on day one to foster collaborations among doctoral students across the Pacific Rim.
+Symposium will be organized to foster collaborations among doctoral students across the Pacific Rim.

-Find out more details about working groups and submit your EOI to join here.
+Find out more details about working groups here.

 Registrations will be opened soon.

 Please see the details and charging fees here.